Door handle bacteria: Types of bacteria

 Door handles provide a suitable environment for bacteria to spread easily, this makes it a hotspot for bacteria to gather and create colonies.

-After a study conducted by the Worcester Polytechnic institute, WPI, gathered that 1323 bacterial colonies were displaced among 27 door handles.
-This study was conducted on the university campus, an area which is considered fairly dense in population, which many people will access these doors, providing a host for the bacteria to travel elsewhere.
+A 2016 study by the Worcester Polytechnic institute, WPI, studied 1,323 bacterial colonies among 27 door handles.
+The study was conducted on the university campus, an area fairly dense in population, where many people access the doors, providing a host for the bacteria to travel elsewhere.
 Flu viruses can have the potential to last up to 24 hours on door handles.

-Over this period of time, this gives measure for the bacteria to further spread or even other door handles.
+Over this period of time, this allows the bacteria to further spread, and onto other door handles.
 This bacteria on exposure can be harmful to humans, potentially infecting us with diseases such as e-coli, fungal or other viral infections.
 Many people may forget the potential for bacteria to thrive on door handles, and after exposure may touch their face, or other places that may lead to ingesting it into their body.
-The study conducted by WPI using a hidden camera discovered that out of 1,060 people over a period of 35 minutes, 86 people touched their face after exposure with the door handle.
+The WPI study used a hidden camera, discovering that 86 of 1,060 people touched their face after exposure with the door handle within 35 minutes.

 External factors influencing bacteria

 Material

-The material the door handle is made from can play a significant part in the growth of bacteria.
-That is the change in material can mean the difference between a handle that is riddled with microorganisms or bacteria free.
-One experiment conducted took both a stainless steel plate – which is what most door handles are currently made from – and a copper plate coating them both with 10 million cells each of MRSA.
-What they found was that bacteria thrived on the stainless steel plates while the natural antibacterial properties of copper worked both directly and indirectly to destroy the bacteria.
+The material the door handle is made from, can play a significant part in the growth of bacteria.
+Different materials can mean the difference between a handle that is riddled with microorganisms or bacteria free.
+One experiment studied a stainless steel plate – which is what most door handles are currently made from – and a copper plate, coating them both with 10 million cells each of MRSA.
+Bacteria thrived on the stainless steel plates while the natural antibacterial properties of copper worked both directly and indirectly to destroy the bacteria.
 “The direct effect comes from the release of copper ions which degrade the DNA of a cell and inhibit its respiration.
 The indirect effect is even more rapid.
 On a dry surface, copper interacts with the bacteria's metabolism to generate very potent free radicals, which are even quicker than copper itself at destroying the DNA and inhibiting respiration.”
-Tests have shown that copper is not only effective against superbugs like MRSA C difficile, but also other dangerous germs like the flu virus and E. coli.
+Tests have shown that copper is effective against superbugs like MRSA C difficile, and other dangerous germs like the flu virus and E. coli.